Coral, Jack, and Setsuko in Caulfield, Melbourne, 1954

-It was a difficult time to be a war bride in Australia during the early fifties.
+It was a difficult time to be a war bride in Australia during the early 1950s.
 Cherry Parker was the first war bride in Melbourne.
 For at least the first year she needed to be accompanied by a bodyguard wherever she went.
 The second war bride was Setsuko.
-One would have expected that they would meet, become friends and supported one another.
-Unfortunately this did not eventuate; Cherry lived in Ringwood and we lived in Caulfield on the other side of the city.
-Back then communication was very difficult, as many households didn’t even have a phone.
+One would have expected that they would meet, become friends and support one another.
+Unfortunately, this did not eventuate.
+Cherry lived in Ringwood and we lived in Caulfield on the other side of Melbourne.
+Back then, communication was very difficult, as many households didn’t even have a phone.
 They were always aware of each other but Coral and I cannot recall to this day ever having met Cherry Parker.

 Mitsue Evans was married to Ted Evans and had two sons, Brian and Wayne.
 Ted had some kind of business in Seoul, Korea and in the 1960s brought his wife and boys to Australia where he pretty much dumped them.
 In Korea, Brian and Wayne grew up in an American expat district and had American accents and an American education.
 They lived in Edithvale and later moved to West Brunswick.
 Mitsue was a hat designer and was often exploited by her employers because in the Japanese tradition she never asked for a pay rise or complained – but she did complain to Setsuko.
 Miyuki Linsdale was the one with whom Setsuko shared her passion for cooking.
 Miyuki had a tough life holding her family together with an alcoholic husband.
 She seemed to try to spend as much time away from home as possible and she and Setsuko would cook delicacies for each other.
 Miyuki reintroduced Buddhism to Setsuko.
 This became increasingly significant for Setsuko as Coral and I were reaching the age that we would inevitably be leaving home.
 The prospect of being alone at home with Jack for the rest of her years was not a happy one for Setsuko.

-Across the road from us, a neighbour, Wally, who worked in the travel business, had a fascination with Japan – having travelled there many times.
+Across the road from us was Wally who worked in the travel business and had a fascination with Japan, having travelled there many times.
 He had made lots of Japanese friends there and they would come and stay at his house while on working holidays in Australia.
 Kyogo Ue was pretty much adopted by Setsuko as another son.
 He was fond of her and included her in every social gathering that was going on.
 Like Setsuko, Kyogo was outgoing and had lots of friends.
 Setsuko enjoyed their friendship immensely and was always running across the road with saucepans of delicacies for him.
 Kyogo gained permanent residency in Australia and still lives here.

-It was the furthest thing from my mind as a 22 year old that in just a few short years time, we would lose Setsuko.
+It was the furthest thing from my mind as a 22 year old that in just a few short years, we would lose Setsuko.
 She was only 56.
 In the years since her passing, Coral and I have kept in close contact with our remaining uncles and cousins in Japan and we are very close to them.
-They have visited here and Japan is like a second home to us.
-We are so lucky to be part of a multicultural family and it makes us feel privileged, special and different.
+They have visited here, and Japan is like a second home to us.
+We are so lucky to be part of a multicultural family and it makes us feel privileged, special, and different.